apache/sling-whiteboard/release-validator/README.md

 To keep the docker container up for 10 minutes to ensure the bundle is installed and working, execute:

     docker run -e KEEP_RUNNING=true -P sling-check-release [A_RELEASE_NUMBER]

 ## Environment Variables

 The following environment variables are supported:

- - **KEEP_RUNNING** - If set to true, the Sling instace will be left running, default is false
+ - **KEEP_RUNNING** - If set to true, the Sling instance will be left running, default is false
  - **RUN_TIMEOUT** - The amount of time for the Sling instance to be left running, default is 10m